vatesfr/xen-orchestra/docs/docs/xoa.md

 ## Setting a custom NTP server

-By default, XOA is configured to use the standard Debian NTP servers:
+By default, XOA is configured to use the `systemd-timesyncd` daemon, along with the standard Debian NTP servers:

 ```
 pool 0.debian.pool.ntp.org iburst